Themis3000/wikihow_guess/readme.md

 * Use the "hint" button to get another image from the article to help your guess, you may only use 4 hints per game
 * The game ends when you either run out of hearts or the timer runs out of time

-My high score is 5 and the highest score I've seen someone get was 12 by "kepha_", see if you can beat it.
+My high score is 5 and the highest score I've seen someone get was 13 by "clean hands", see if you can beat it.

 ### Wait, so why are you web scraping?
 Yes, I know this seems like a bad way of doing it, especially sense there's a url (https://www.wikihow.com/Special:Randomizer)